7 Outbound Sales Call Script Examples (+ Free Templates)

 For additional insights on outbound sales calls and how sales reps feel about them, check out some of these interesting stats below:

-- It takes about 18 calls to connect with a buyer
+- It takes an average of 8 cold calls to reach a prospect

-- Tuesday is the best day for making cold calls—Friday is the worst
+- Wednesday is the best day for making cold calls—Monday is the worst

 Bottom Line

-These outbound sales call script examples can assist those in sales management positions guide sales reps in fostering effective sales calls.
+These outbound sales call script examples can assist those in sales management positions, help new reps during sales mock-up calls, and guide sales reps in fostering effective sales calls.
 Plus, the free call script templates can easily be customized for your sales team based on your industry, prior engagement with the lead, and outbound calling objectives.
-Combining these script examples with the right software tools will yield a more organized and productive sales operation.
+Combine these cold calling script examples with the right software tools to yield a more organized and productive sales operation.